 People + technology can solve any problem.
 There’s no reason those people can’t be teens, is there?
 In fact, digital natives are especially well-suited to use technology to create innovative solutions.
 We recently brought together a group of high school students, mostly from the Niles Township Schools, with a smattering from Lane Tech High School and others from as far away as Vernon Hills to do just that.
 After learning about key community concerns in Skokie, they used their creativity, enthusiasm, and tech skills to address those concerns with technology, specifically, apps at Chicago’s first public appathon just for teens.

-By we, I mean, the wonder team consisting of Skokie Librarians and Staff Richard Kong, Brodie Austin, Jessi Schulte, Mikael Jakobsen, Jonathon Earley, Terry Ratoff, and Susan Carlton, as well as Niles Public Library YA Librarian Donna Block (read her take on the event here), high school students Josh Byster and Isaac Moldofsky, and yours truly, of course.
+By we, I mean, the wonder team consisting of Skokie Librarians and Staff Richard Kong, Brodie Austin, Jessi Schulte, Mikael Jakobsen, Jonathon Earley, Terry Ratoff, and Susan Carlton, as well as Niles Public Library YA Librarian Donna Block, high school students Josh Byster and Isaac Moldofsky, and yours truly, of course.

 If you want the short version of the Appathon, just watch this video.
 Otherwise, watch the video (seriously, it took a while to put it together, so indulge me and watch, okay?) and then keep reading my big fat Appathon round-up.